ItaiAxelrad/itaiaxelrad/src/projects/calpoly/SAMPE Bridge Contest/index.md

 ---
 title: SAMPE Bridge Contest
+date: 2014-06-06
+tags: ['SAMPE', 'matlab', 'modeling', 'beams']
 ---
 As the Vice President of the Cal Poly SAMPE Chapter (2012 to 2014) I organized fundraising events and lead a competitive composite material beam design team.
 Our beam placed 4th in the annual international SAMPE competition.

 The beam geometry was developed using empirical evidence compiled from previous test results and iterative analysis.
 Abaqus and Mathcad solution helped us optimize the final design.
 We also considered manufacturing concerns while designing the geometry.

 ![Finite Element Analysis of an I-Beam](/images/beam.jpg)